 The UAE is considered to be a modern, aspiring economic metropolis in which more than 200 nationalities and members of different religions live peacefully together.
 Nevertheless, historically evolved structures still shape business life.

 - Initial contacts and business transactions require personal appearance.
-Contacts cultivated by eMail or over the phone only are usually condemned to fail.
+Communication by eMail or phone only are usually condemned to fail.
 Building up personal relationships on the same hierarchical level is indispensable.
 Personal ties are more important than any deal.
 Sympathies often determine the success of business transactions.
 Should the mutual trust not be extensive enough, it is doubtful whether even the existence of a contract will be of any use.

-- The decision making process occasionally takes a very long time without being given any reasons for the delay.
+- The decision-making process occasionally takes a very long time without being given any reasons for the delay.
 Impatience and haste are considered as impolite and counterproductive.
-The challenge is to show flexibility and getting yourself involved with a business partner without losing sight of your own goals.
+The challenge is to show flexibility and get yourself involved with a business partner without losing sight of your own goals.